Bylaws & SOP’s

-The principal office of the corporation in the State of Texas shall be located in the City of Austin, County of Travis.
-The corporation may have such other offices, either within or without the State of Texas, as the Board of Directors may determine or as the affairs of the corporation may require from time to time.
+The principal office of the corporation shall be as the Board of Directors may determine or as the affairs of the corporation may require from time to time.
 The corporation shall have and continuously maintain in the State of Texas a registered office, and a registered agent whose office is identical with such registered office, as required by the Texas Non Profit Corporation Act.
 The address of the registered office may be changed from time to time by the Board of Directors.

 Section 1: The corporation shall have the following five classes of members.

 SESHA ASSOCIATE MEMBER

 Class comprised of SESHA FELLOWS and SESHA ASSOCIATE MEMBERS who are current members in good standing.

 (e) SESHA STUDENT MEMBER